Last updated on 16 October 2020

 Treatment for endometriosis is usually with medication or surgery, depending on the severity of your symptoms and whether you hope to have a baby.

-Gonadotropin-releasing hormone agonists (Gn-RH) block the production of ovarian-stimulating hormones, lowering estrogen levels and preventing menstruation.
+- Gonadotropin-releasing hormone agonists (GnRHa) block the production of ovarian-stimulating hormones, lowering oestrogen levels and preventing menstruation.
 This causes endometrial tissue to shrink.
 These induce a menopause-like state, and could lead to side effects such as hot flashes, vaginal dryness and bone loss.
-Taking a low dose of estrogen or progestin along with Gn-RH agonists may decrease these side effects.
+Taking a low dose of oestrogen or progestin along with GnRHa may decrease these side effects.

 If you have endometriosis and are trying to become pregnant, surgery to remove as much endometriosis as possible while preserving your uterus and ovaries (conservative surgery) may increase your chances of success.
 If you have severe pain from endometriosis, you may also benefit from surgery – however, endometriosis and pain may return.